Learn how to start or grow a handyman business

 basic electrical tools

-Not all handymen will do electrical work, but even so, it still often pays to have the basics on hand.
+Not all handymen will do electrical work, but it still often pays to have the basics on hand.
 The list below will get you through most basic electrical projects.

 1. Voltage tester pen